sourcey/sourcey.com/source/2014-03-16-dynamically-rendering-ajax-pinterest-buttons.markdown

 <a href="http://www.pinterest.com/sourcey/" title="Sourcey on Pinterest" target="_blank">Pinterest</a> is a pretty hot topic in Social Marketing right now.
 Their APIs and documentation are still quite underdeveloped, so over the course of my next few posts I will offering some up Pinterest hacking tips for developers.

 The first is how to render Pinterest buttons loaded dynamically using JavaScript.
-The Pinterest documentation is pretty scarce, so us developers are left to trawl through the source code for some of the answers - but they are there!
+The Pinterest documentation is pretty scarce, so developers are left to trawl through the source code for some of the answers - but they are there!

-### Method one
+## Method one

 The most common way to achieve this, although it's not my preferred way, is by using the "data-pin-build" attribute of the script tag to map the function for rendering dynamic buttons.